 Citing Sources in the Text

 When you use the ideas or words of another person in your paper, you must document the source within the text of the paper as well as on the Works Cited page.
 Whether you quote or paraphrase a source, you must include a citation that 1) clearly points to the source on the Works Cited page and 2) identifies the location of the borrowed information.
+Because the citation must point clearly to an entry on the Works Cited, it can be helpful to create the Works Cited page first.

 1. Author not named in sentence: Include the author’s last name and page number in parentheses after the quotation or paraphrase.